 There are two possible investment situations: the initial offer during the creation of a new fund and the subsequent investment-divestment in shares of the fund.

 Initial offer.
 The initial process of purchasing the shares of a company by Bewater Funds and the subsequent purchase of participating shares containing economic rights is very simple:

-The owner of the shares contacts the members of Bewater Funds’ Board of Directors, Indexits (Indexa Capital) or a third party to offer said shares at a determined price and quantity.
+The owner of the shares contacts the members of Bewater Funds’ Board of Directors, Indexa Capital or a third party to offer said shares at a determined price and quantity.
 To do so, please contact us.